mariellefoster/plots_and_projects/README.md

 ## Detection of changed opinions
 - Gathers someone's tweets and notes shift in their tone about that topic, or what clusters of feelings their language falls into and whether it has changed over time

+## Mobile Phone
+- a mobile phone designed around the threat model of intimate partner violence